bfiinstitute/go-pcaplite/README.md

 Hi!
 I’m the author of **go-pcaplite**.

 I also have a **CLI utility** for deeper traffic analysis.
-You can check it out here: [go-pcaplite CLI](https://github.com/alexcfv/go-sniffer)
+You can check it out here: [CLI sniffer](https://github.com/alexcfv/go-sniffer)

 ---